 - OIL: Oil is a traditional ingredient used to roast vegetables.
 It also helps the dry rub seasoning to adhere to it while it bakes.

-- KOSHER SALT: Adds deep flavor to this vegetable.
+- SALT: Adds deep flavor to this vegetable.

 - RANCH SEASONING POWDER: My secret ingredient used to transform plain vegetables into delicious savory vegetables.
 Trust me, your kids will gobble every morsel up!